 As stipulated in R.A.
 7875, a National Health Insurance Fund is created to finance all liabilities associated with the extension of benefit entitlements under the NHIP to the enrolled population, including direct disbursements, administrative costs and provision of adequate reserves.
-It consists of contributions from members, current balances of the health insurance funds of the SSS and GSIS collected under the former
+It consists of contributions from members, current balances of the health insurance funds of the SSS and GSIS collected under the former Medicare Program, subsidies earmarked by the national and local governments, appropriations from other mandated sources, donations and grants-in-aid, and all accruals thereof.

-27 Executive Order No. 276 signed on 29 January 2004 ordered the identification of indigent families, targeting the enrollment of a total of five million indigents under the enhanced Greater Medicare Access Program.
+&lt;sup>32 Executive Order No. 276 signed on 29 January 2004 ordered the identification of indigent families, targeting the enrollment of a total of five million indigents under the enhanced Greater Medicare Access Program.

-This is used as a tool to gather information on families, on whether or not the following basic needs are met: survival (health, food and nutrition, clothing, water and sanitation); security (income and livelihood, shelter, peace and order, and public safety); and enabling (basic education and literacy, family care, psycho-social care, and participation in community affairs).
+&lt;sup>33 This is used as a tool to gather information on families, on whether or not the following basic needs are met: survival (health, food and nutrition, clothing, water and sanitation); security (income and livelihood, shelter, peace and order, and public safety); and enabling (basic education and literacy, family care, psycho-social care, and participation in community affairs).